The ERP industry is in transition. Companies that have legacy ERP system implementations with larger vendors like...

 Where is IFS strongest?
 What industries are its biggest markets?

 Roos: Our No. 1 industry is aviation and defense.
 [We are also] strong in industrial manufacturing spaces, construction and engineering.
 Where we don't play is in the service space -- financial services, retail, public sector.
 But anything that's product- or asset-intensive are areas where we play really well.

 Where does IFS need to get stronger?

-Roos: IFS has been very inwardly focused on our customers, on our technology, on our business historically, and what we've not done a good job of is working with an ecosystem of partners and leveraging those partners to get a better footprint in the market.
+Roos: IFS has been very inwardly focused on our customers, on our technology, on our business historically, and what we've not done a good job is working with an ecosystem partners and leveraging those partners to get a better footprint in the market.